TheInkedEngineer/theinkedengineer.com/articles/mocking-requests-using-url-protocol.md

 ```

 ## Suggestions to make it prettier
-The current version is a fully functional, customisable mocked `URLProtocol` class.
+The current version is a fully functional, customizable mocked `URLProtocol` class.
 However, it can be made even better.
 Below are some tips:

 ### Use `enum`s
 Leverage `enum` for the supported HTTP status codes, and HTTP versions.
 Below is an example.